a11ywatch/kayle/README.md

 The [test-results](./test-results/) are checked in to avoid hindering performance on updates.
 The comparison between using `fast_htmlcs`, `fast_axecore`, and the metrics for the 3rd party `@axe-core/playwright`.

 1. `yarn build:test`

+Checkout the [playwright-example](./kayle/tests/basic-playwright.spec.ts) or [puppeteer](./kayle/tests/basic.ts) for more information.

 ## Benchmarks